The Return (2006 film): Critical response

-Reviews of the film were mostly negative with 15% positive on Rotten Tomatoes.
+Reviews of the film were generally negative, with a 15% positive score on Rotten Tomatoes.
 The biggest criticism was the very slow pace.
 The artistic tone and cinematography of the film were praised, as was the film as a whole by some, though the average rating was a 3.9/10.

 Gregory Kirschling of Entertainment Weekly gave the film a C rating and concluded: "Mellow —nay, snoozy— atmospherics trump actual scares, and it makes almost zero sense."
 Peter Hartlaub of San Francisco Chronicle felt that the film "is more frustrating than it is bad.
 For every question answered, three more pop up until the whole thing is sort-of explained in a confusing and unsatisfying finish.
 It's like watching the entire run of The X-Files in 88 minutes."
 He also remarked: "Gellar may never get another good script outside the genre, but she's perfect for this material —likeable and brazen enough that you don't blame her for making stupid decisions that are sure to get her killed."

 Writing for Time Out, Nigel Floyd was more favourable, stating that "this mild but involving supernatural thriller from British director Asif Kapadia (The Warrior) majors in creeping unease and occasional shocks rather than violent horror."
 He further said that "Kapadia's fluid storytelling and Roman Osin's ravishing cinematography create subtle, unnerving menace out of flat vistas, decaying industrial architecture, claustrophobic interiors and old-fashioned in-camera effects.
 Sadly, Adam Sussman's script is so thin you can see right through it."